Nuclear Toeplitz operators between Fock spaces: Abstract

 \section{Abstract}

-We study Toeplitz operators with measure-valued symbols acting between Fock spaces.
-Given $1\le p,q\le\infty$ and a Borel measure $\mu$ on $\mathbb C$, we investigate when the associated Toeplitz operator

-belongs to the nuclear class.
-For positive measures $\mu$ and in the range $1\le q\le p\le\infty$, we obtain necessary and sufficient conditions for the nuclearity of $T_\mu$ in terms of the Berezin transform of $\mu$.
-As a consequence, nuclearity in this setting exhibits a rigidity property: if $T_\mu$ is nuclear from $F^p_\alpha$ to $F^q_\alpha$ for some $q\le p$, then it is nuclear for all such $q$.
-In the case $p<q$, we show that the situation is more delicate.
-We provide separate necessary and sufficient conditions for nuclearity, indicating that the Berezin transform alone does not yield a complete characterization.
-The proofs rely on tools from Banach space operator theory combined with kernel estimates on Fock spaces.
-Our results extend naturally to Fock spaces on $\mathbb C^n$.
+{We characterize the nuclearity of Toeplitz operators $T_\mu: F_\alpha^p \to F_\alpha^q$ with Borel measure symbols for $1\leq p,q\leq \infty$.
+For positive measures $\mu$ and $q\leq p$, we provide necessary and sufficient conditions in terms of the Berezin transform and establish a rigidity property for nuclearity across this range.
+In the case $p<q$, we obtain separate necessary and sufficient conditions, indicating that the Berezin transform alone is insufficient for a complete characterization.
+Our results extend to Fock spaces on $\mathbb{C}^n$.}